JOSSYREAL/Python-Matplotlib/README.md

 # Python-Matplotlib
-illustrating the data visualization projects done with matplolib
+this repository contains the data visualization projects done with matplolib in python environment